dani8439/well-grounded-rubyist/sample_code/chapter_three/notes_4.md

   And there's another piece to the puzzle: modules, a Ruby construct you've seen mentioned here several times in passing, which you'll meet up close and in depth in the next chapter.

+## *Summary* ##
+In this chapter, you've learned the basics of Ruby classes:

+• How writing a class and then creating instances of that class allow you to share behaviors among numerous objects.

+• How to use setter and getter methods, either written out or automatically created with the `attr_*` family of methods, to create object attributes, which store an object's state in instance variables.

+• As objects, classes can have methods added to them on a per-object basis-such methods being commonly known as class methods, and providing general utility functionality connected with the class.

+• Ruby constants are a special kind of identifier usually residing inside class (or module) definitions.

+• Inheritance is a class-to-clas relationship between a superclass and one or more subclasses, and all Ruby objects have a common ancestry in the `Object` and `BasicObject` classes.

+• The superclass/subclass structure can lend itself to modeling entities in a strictly hierarchical, taxonomical way, but the dynamic qualities of Ruby objects (including class objects!) can offer less strictly determined ways of thinking about objects and how their behaviors might unfolf over the course of their lives.

+This look at classes gives you a firm foundation for understanding how objects come into being and relate to each other in Ruby.
+Next, we'll build on that foundation by looking at modules, the other important building block of the object system.